TheDigitalFrontier/parallel-decision-trees/README.md

 Lastly, due to the nature of bootstrap resampling and random selection of subsets of predictors, random forests can be difficult to reproduce.
 Popular libraries like sklearn and caret are not guaranteed to reproduce identical results even with the same seed.
 This is a challenge when making speed up experiments reproducible, a pillar of effective computational science.

 ## Code Base Design
 We built from the ground up C++ classes for data integration and manipulation.
 Since this was all of our first time implementing a project in C/C++, this allowed us to have greater control over parallelization options at every level.
+We parallelize using OpenMP.

-## Project Structure
+### Project Structure
 ```plaintext
 ├───bin
 │       compile.sh